 The National Jack in the Box Franchisee Association (NFA) has been serving the franchisees of the Jack in the Box brand since 1995.
-Founded in 1951, Jack in the Box, Inc. (NASDAQ: JACK) is headquartered in San Diego, California with more than 2,240 restaurants and approximately 93% of its restaurants are owned by franchisees.
+Founded in 1951, Jack in the Box, Inc. (NASDAQ: JACK) is headquartered in San Diego, California with nearly 2,200 restaurants and approximately 93% of its restaurants are owned by franchisees.
 The NFA is proud to say that nearly 85% of these franchisees are members of the NFA.
 Through education, advocacy and sharing best practices, the NFA is committed to working with its Allied Partners and delivering critical services to its Franchisee Members.

 The National Jack in the Box Franchisee Association is dedicated to strengthening the JIB Brand and enhancing its position in the quick-serve food industry.
 We will do this by being an advocate for the JIB Franchisees, collaborating with our Corporate Partners and leading with integrity, transparency and confidentiality.

 In 1951, a businessman named Robert O. Peterson opened the first Jack in the Box® restaurant in San Diego on the main east-west thoroughfare leading into the city.
 Equipped with an intercom system and drive-thru window, the tiny restaurant served up hamburgers to passing motorists for just 18 cents, while a large jack-in-the-box clown kept watch from the roof.